Find out answers to all your on-site school session questions.

 The Golden Tickets will be emailed to you with your invoice and timetable.
 We will also include a copy of our Health and Safety information sheet.

 When you have received your Golden Tickets, you can call 01494 892192 to arrange a date and a time to visit.
-Please note that the Museum is closed on Mondays during term time.
-Our Booking Office is open Tuesdays to Sundays, from 10am to 4.30pm.
+Please note that the Museum is open Thursdays to Sundays.

-Yes, our Museum Shop stocks a wide range of books and Roald Dahl goodies and is open during Museum opening hours.
-The Shop is open for non-Museum visitors too.
+Yes, our Museum shop stocks a wide range of books and Roald Dahl goodies and is open on Thursdays and Fridays during Museum opening hours.
+The shop is open for non-Museum visitors too.
 Alternatively you can take a look at our online shop.